pcfreak30/skyd/doc/sips/SIP-TBD-payment-routing.md

 # SIP-TBD Payment Routing

-SIP-TBD is a description of a payment routing system between hosts in the Sia network.
+SIP-TBD is a description of a Payment Routing System between hosts in the Sia Network.
 It outlines in detail the requirements for such a system and proposes a series of logical [steps](#implementation-steps) that can be implemented through separate MRs in order to successfully accomplish the goal outlined in the description.